Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/10 - Forms and Helpers/README.md

 Skill Description
 ----------
-Understanding how forms are created in HTML and how Laravel helpers make a deveoper's life easier will go a long way in web development.
-The code itself is not difficult, but a Fellow will usually want to build forms that accomplish many different things at once, which adds an important layer of complexity covered by this skill.
+The Fellow will have an understanding of how forms are created in HTML, and how Laravel helpers can assist in building forms that accomplish many things at once.

 Outputs
 ----------